osohq/oso/new-docs/content/any/getting-started/policies/index.md

 But be sure to define a base case, or queries may loop until they time out.

+Finally, you can query arbitrary rules directly (i.e., without going through `oso.is_allowed`) by using the `oso.query_rule` method.
+This gives you direct access to the knowledge base, and lets you receive result bindings and continue searching for results past the first one (`oso.is_allowed` stops after the first result, since any one valid authorization is as good as several).
+It lets you use Oso as a general purpose rule engine — what other kinds of rules does your application need?

 ## Summary

 In this tutorial, we've seen that:

-* A policy in Oso is written as a set of Polar rules.
+* A policy in Oso is written as a set of Polar rule definitions.
 * Authorization decisions are made by evaluating a query of the form `allow(actor, action, resource)` with respect to a policy.
 * Rules have names and parameters that may be matched by a query.
 * Rules may have bodies, which are conditions that must also be true for a query to successfully match the rule.
+* Variables may be bound to values during matching, or matched by value if they are already bound.
 * Rules may refer to application classes, instances, fields, and methods.
 * Rules may refer to other rules, including themselves.